Floorp-Projects/Floorp/toolkit/components/search/docs/Telemetry.rst

 Scalars
 -------

-browser.searchinit.engines_cache_corrupted
-  Records if the saved search engine list is different to the expected list on startup.
-Various cases are ignored, e.g. major version changes, locale changes.

 browser.searchinit.init_result_status_code
   Records the search service initialization code on startup.
 This is typically one of the error values in https://searchfox.org/mozilla-central/source/xpcom/base/ErrorList.py